adobe/xdm/CONTRIBUTING.md

   ]
 }
 ```

---Create Data Types only for the cases where you see re-usability of the properties in multiple MIXINS else, define those properties inline within the MIXINs.
+- Create Data Types only for the cases where you see re-usability of the properties in multiple MIXINS else, define those properties inline within the MIXINs.
---If a certain data type you create will always be used inside only one MIXIN, then inline the data type properties within the MIXIN itself.
+- If a certain data type you create will always be used inside only one MIXIN, then inline the data type properties within the MIXIN itself.

 ### Re-Use and Modularity